Wolfe Research Begins Coverage on salesforce.com (NYSE:CRM)

-Stock analysts at Wolfe Research initiated coverage on shares of salesforce.com (NYSE:CRM) in a research report issued to clients and investors on Thursday, The Fly reports.
-The brokerage set an “outperform” rating on the CRM provider’s stock.
+Research analysts at Wolfe Research started coverage on shares of salesforce.com (NYSE:CRM) in a research report issued to clients and investors on Wednesday, Benzinga reports.
+The brokerage set an “outperform” rating and a $270.00 price target on the CRM provider’s stock.
+Wolfe Research’s price target would suggest a potential upside of 15.14% from the stock’s previous close.

-In related news, CAO Joe Allanson sold 225 shares of salesforce.com stock in a transaction dated Tuesday, March 23rd.
-The stock was sold at an average price of $215.95, for a total transaction of $48,588.75.
-Following the completion of the sale, the chief accounting officer now owns 31,439 shares of the company’s stock, valued at $6,789,252.05.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Amy E. Weaver sold 5,000 shares of salesforce.com stock in a transaction dated Monday, February 1st.
-The stock was sold at an average price of $227.00, for a total value of $1,135,000.00.
-Following the sale, the chief financial officer now directly owns 26,486 shares of the company’s stock, valued at approximately $6,012,322.
+In related news, insider Srinivas Tallapragada sold 5,000 shares of the stock in a transaction on Monday, February 8th.
+The stock was sold at an average price of $239.70, for a total transaction of $1,198,500.00.
+Following the sale, the insider now owns 51,242 shares in the company, valued at approximately $12,282,707.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CAO Joe Allanson sold 605 shares of the stock in a transaction on Monday, April 26th.
+The shares were sold at an average price of $234.04, for a total value of $141,594.20.
+Following the sale, the chief accounting officer now owns 31,108 shares in the company, valued at approximately $7,280,516.32.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 165,726 shares of company stock valued at $37,765,810.
+Insiders have sold a total of 171,036 shares of company stock valued at $39,064,889 over the last quarter.
 Corporate insiders own 4.40% of the company’s stock.

-A number of large investors have recently made changes to their positions in CRM.
-Dimension Capital Management LLC acquired a new position in salesforce.com in the third quarter valued at approximately $26,000.
-Northwest Investment Counselors LLC purchased a new stake in shares of salesforce.com in the first quarter valued at approximately $29,000.
-First Personal Financial Services purchased a new stake in shares of salesforce.com in the fourth quarter valued at approximately $32,000.
-Pacific Center for Financial Services increased its position in shares of salesforce.com by 1,340.0% in the fourth quarter.
-Pacific Center for Financial Services now owns 144 shares of the CRM provider’s stock valued at $32,000 after buying an additional 134 shares in the last quarter.
-Finally, Larson Financial Group LLC increased its position in shares of salesforce.com by 93.4% in the fourth quarter.
-Larson Financial Group LLC now owns 147 shares of the CRM provider’s stock valued at $33,000 after buying an additional 71 shares in the last quarter.
-80.20% of the stock is owned by institutional investors.
+Large investors have recently added to or reduced their stakes in the stock.
+Schonfeld Strategic Advisors LLC increased its stake in salesforce.com by 263.6% in the third quarter.
+Schonfeld Strategic Advisors LLC now owns 115,975 shares of the CRM provider’s stock worth $29,147,000 after purchasing an additional 84,075 shares during the period.
+Catalyst Private Wealth LLC purchased a new stake in salesforce.com in the third quarter worth $569,000.
+Chiron Capital Management LLC purchased a new stake in salesforce.com in the third quarter worth $228,000.
+Jeppson Wealth Management LLC purchased a new stake in salesforce.com in the third quarter worth $266,000.
+Finally, Paces Ferry Wealth Advisors LLC purchased a new stake in salesforce.com in the third quarter worth $1,462,000.
+Institutional investors own 80.20% of the company’s stock.

 salesforce.com, inc. develops enterprise cloud computing solutions with a focus on customer relationship management worldwide.
 The company offers Sales Cloud to store data, monitor leads and progress, forecast opportunities, and gain insights through analytics and relationship intelligence, as well as deliver quotes, contracts, and invoices.